Edmund Kennedy: Second expedition

 Mitchell was impressed with the leadership qualities of Kennedy, as demonstrated by his management of the depot camps in 1846, and his technical skills relating to survey and exploration.
 As the question of a great north-west river remained unanswered, Mitchell gained approval in February 1847 for a new expedition to the Gulf of Carpentaria, with the express purpose of plotting the course of his Victoria River en route.
 This time he placed Kennedy in charge of a party of eight, which set off from Windsor, New South Wales 21 March 1847.

 His instructions were to travel via St. George Bridge (14 May) to the Maranoa (8 June) where his earlier depot had been, then determine the course of the Victoria.
 Kennedy had spent some time plotting Mitchell's Victoria river on the latest map of the colony, and was struck by the fact that its general course turned towards a bend of Cooper Creek, named by Charles Sturt in 1845.
 The expedition continued northward over what was now new territory for Kennedy, and by mid August was in the vicinity from which Mitchell had been forced to return.
 Kennedy decided to conceal the carts and supplies from local aborigines by digging a large trench in which to bury them, then proceeded by packhorse.

 The river began turning towards the south-west, taking them away from the gulf.
 Scouting ahead he found a substantial tributary joining the Victoria from the north, and named it the Thomson River in honour of the Colonial Secretary, Mr. Edward Deas Thomson.
 The country began to deteriorate and by early September Kennedy was forced to retreat to his hidden cache because of lack of water and supplies.
 The river by this time showed no sign of turning towards the gulf, but looked as though it would run into the Cooper.
 Kennedy's plan altered then to split the party and make a dash for the gulf.

 When a buried cart was opened at the cache however, it was found to have been tampered with by natives and a great deal of the supplies had been destroyed.
 This left the expedition with no alternative but to retreat to Sydney.
 On the homeward journey, Kennedy followed the course of the Warrego River (discovered by Mitchell in 1846), until its course took him too far west, splitting into many channels.
 He then headed east, intercepted the Culgoa River, and returned to Sydney 7 February 1848.
 It was later proved that the Victoria did flow into Cooper Creek, thus it was renamed Barcoo River, an Aboriginal name for the river that Kennedy had learnt.

+Gregory reported that the Upper Burdekin area was very suitable for squatting, given the extensive country and its abundant water, advising that settlement would of necessity require the use of force since the indigenous peoples were amply supplied with food and water which would enable them to resist resolutely any settlement on their lands.